-- 1. Americans with Disability Act (ADA); - 2.
-Section 504 of the Rehabilitation Act of 1973; - 3.
-45 Code of Federal Regulations (CFR), Part 84, Non-discrimination on the Basis of Handicap in Programs or Activities Receiving Federal Financial Assistance; - 4.
-Title 24, California Code of Regulations (CCR), Part 2, Activities Receiving Federal Financial Assistance and; - 5.
-Unruh Civil Rights Act California Civil Code (CCC) Sections 51 through 51.3 and all applicable laws related to services and access to services for persons with disabilities (PWD). - G. Contractor shall not discriminate against beneficiaries on the basis of health status or need for health care services, pursuant to 42 C.F.R.
-Section 438.6(d)(3). - H. Policy Prohibiting Discrimination, Harassment, and Retaliation - 1.
-Contractor shall adhere to the County's Policy Prohibiting Discrimination, Harassment and Retaliation (07-01).
+- Americans with Disability Act (ADA); - Section 504 of the Rehabilitation Act of 1973; - 3.
+45 (CFR), Part 84, Non-discrimination on the Basis of Handicap in Programs or Activities Receiving Federal Financial Assistance;

+- 4. Title 24 (CCR), Part 2, Activities Receiving Federal Financial Assistance and; - Unruh Civil Rights Act California Civil Code (CCC) Sections 51 through 51.3 and all applicable laws related to services and access to services for persons with disabilities (PWD). - H. Contractor shall not discriminate against beneficiaries on the basis of health status or need for health care services, pursuant to 42 C.F.R.
+Section 438.6(d)(3). - I. Policy Prohibiting Discrimination, Harassment, and Retaliation - Contractor shall adhere to the County's Policy Prohibiting Discrimination, Harassment and Retaliation (07-01).
 This policy prohibits discrimination, harassment, and retaliation by all persons involved in or related to the County's business operations.

-The County prohibits discrimination, harassment, and/or retaliation on the basis of Race, Religion, Color, National Origin, Ancestry, Disability, Sex/Gender, Gender Identity/Gender Expression/Sex Stereotype/Transgender, Sexual Orientation, Age, Military and Veteran Status.
+The County prohibits discrimination, harassment, and/or retaliation on the basis Race, Religion, Color, National Origin, Ancestry, Disability, Sex/Gender, Gender Identity/Gender Expression/Sex Stereotype/Transgender, Sexual Orientation, Age, Military and Veteran Status.
 These classes and/or categories are Covered Classes covered under this policy; more information is available at www.dfeh.ca.gov/employment.